 Aboriginal lands clean-up program

 The NSW Government is committed to reducing the incidents of illegal dumping across NSW whilst working together with Aboriginal communities to improve the health, education and social outcomes for Aboriginal people.
-To date, $1.52 million has been awarded to local Aboriginal land councils across NSW, in partnership with their respective local council, under the Clean-up and deterrence of illegal dumping on Aboriginal owned lands grants, commonly referred to as the Aboriginal lands clean-up program (ALCUP).
+To date, $1.7 million has been awarded under the Clean-up and deterrence of illegal dumping on Aboriginal owned lands grants (commonly referred to as the Aboriginal lands clean-up program (ALCUP)).
+These grants have been made to Local Aboriginal Land Councils across NSW working in partnership with their respective local council.

 Aim of the program

-The aim of the program is to facilitate a partnership project which allows local Aboriginal land councils and local government councils to develop and progress co-operative ongoing relationships through a collaborative project to address the social and environmental issues of illegal dumping occurring on Aboriginal owned lands.
+The aim of the program is to facilitate partnerships between Local Aboriginal Land Councils and local government councils.
+Through this partnership, both parties collaborate to develop a project that progresses ongoing relationships and addresses the social and environmental issues of illegal dumping occurring on Aboriginal owned land.

 The objectives of the Aboriginal lands clean-up program are: